blogdron/classic-fvwm.css/README.md

 ![example](img/example.png)

-This is fork original project
+This is a fork of this project

  * https://github.com/npjg/classic.css